oxxy1337/NavBel/README.md

-Navel is education platform that allows you to learn and enjoy and gain rewards (like gifts cards , coupons ...) in same time the platform is an android application and web site check our android app source code from here //url
+Navel is education platform that allows you to learn and enjoy and gain rewards (like gifts cards , coupons ...) in same time the platform is an android application and web site check our android app source code from [here](https://github.com/roiacult/NavBel-App)

 ## Overview
 //TODO screenshots